VKCOM/statshouse/website/docs/guides/design-metric.md

 [format](edit-metrics.md#specifying-formats-for-raw-tag-values) for your data to show in the UI and add [value comments](edit-metrics.md#value-comments).

-### String tag
+### String top tag

-Use a _string tag_ (`__s`) when you need a tag with many different `string` values such as referrers or search requests.
+Use a _String top tag_ (`__s`) when you need a tag with many different `string` values such as referrers or search requests.

-With the common tags, you will get [mapping flood](view-graph.md#mapping-status) errors very soon for this scenario.
+With the common tags, you will get [mapping flood errors](view-graph.md#mapping-status) very soon for this scenario.
-The _string tag_ stands apart from the other ones as its values are not [mapped](../conceptual%20overview/components.md#mapping-budget) to integers.
-Thus, you can avoid [mapping flood](view-graph.md#mapping-status) errors and massive sampling.
+The _String top tag_ stands apart from the other ones as its values are not [mapped](../conceptual%20overview/components.md#mapping-budget) to integers.
+Thus, you can avoid mapping flood errors and massive sampling.

-The string tag has a special storage: when you send your data labeled with many `string` tag values, only the most popular tag values are stored.
+The _String top tag_ has a special storage: when you send your data labeled with many `string` tag values, only the most popular tag values are stored.
 The other tag values for this metric become `Empty` and are aggregated.

-To filter data with the _string tag_ on a graph, [add a name or description](edit-metrics.md#set-up-string-tag) to it.
+To filter data with the _String top tag_ on a graph, [add a name or description](edit-metrics.md#set-up-string-tag) to it.

 ### Host name as a tag